 In this article, we’re going to explain exactly how to use the free versions of Tweepi and Unfollowspy (mainly) and give you some solid tips you can use for your entire social media career.
 Welcome to Sky Alphabet, an award-winning social media agency.

-Our goal with this rather long article is to describe in detail how to get followers using the various free followback/follower/audience management tools.
+Our goal with this descriptive article is to describe in detail how to get followers using the various free followback/follower/audience management tools.